Spanish minister: Israel must end ‘genocide’ of Palestinians in Gaza

 The politicians responsible for “pushing the button” should be brought before the International Criminal Court and tried for approving bombing campaigns that target civilian populations – “a flagrant breach of human rights”, she said.

 “I am demanding my country and other countries break diplomatic relations with Israel.
-I think this would send the right political message which is we don’t want to have anything to do with this war criminal like this leader,” she said.
+I think this would send the right political message, which is we don’t want to have anything to do with this war criminal like this leader,” she said.

 “We have to act and we have to be more firm despite the fact [that Israel] is very powerful and has powerful friends.”